betsalel-williamson/genai-specs/steering/standards-user-story.md

 User stories must capture end-user value and follow the standard format.

+## User Persona Definition

+For effective UX work, each user story should begin with a clear definition of the user persona.
+This persona should be a semi-fictional representation of your ideal user based on real data and some educated guesses about demographics, behavior patterns, motivations, and goals.
+This helps in understanding the user's needs and designing solutions that truly address them.

+**Structure:**
+- **Name:** A descriptive name for the persona (e.g., "Data Analyst Dave", "System Administrator Sarah").
+- **Description:** A brief paragraph outlining who this persona is, their role, their primary goals, and any relevant pain points or motivations related to the system.

 ## User Story Format

 All user stories must follow this structure: